3kh0/bing-rewards/README.md

 Here's an example of running non-default arguments `python BingRewards.py -w -nhl -e my_email@gmail.com -p`, i.e run web searches in non-headless mode with specified email, the password will be prompted for separately.

+## Container Installation
+1. In terminal, run `docker pull killerherts/bing-rewards:latest`
+2. Set-up the config with either option 1 or 2
+	1. Option 1, run setup.py again: `docker run -t -d --name bing-rewards killerherts/bing-rewards:latest python setup.py -e <your_email> -p <password>`  You must include your password as there will be no user prompt with -t -d
+	2. Option 2: Pass your config volume directly into the container: `docker run -t -d -v <absolute-path-to-config-directory>:/config --name bing-rewards killerherts/bing-rewards:latest`
+4. To enter the container for maintance `docker exec -it bing-rewards /bin/bash`
+Notes: Intially the container will be setup to run script once every 8 hours this can be modified using `docker exec -it bing-rewards /bin/bash crontab -e`
+Logs can be mounted to host file system with  `-v <directory to keep logs>:/bing`

 ## Scheduling (Optional)
 You may want to use your operating system's scheduler to run this program automatically.
 The script will run completely in the background and should NOT interfere with your daily routine.